Xinglab/SQUID/README.md

-		column 11: Skipping counts of the intron for sample 1 column 12: counts lying in the intron for sample 1 column 13-6*(n+1): more counts for samples 2-n rMATS_files
+		column 11: Skipping counts of the intron for sample 1 column 12: counts lying in the intron for sample 1 column 13-6*(n+1): more counts for samples 2-n count_all_Density.txt: a file contains the observed counts and expected counts for all of the

+	rMATS_files:
 		A folder contains all of the rMATS input and output files rMATS_$comparison_$type.txt
     		The input file for running rMATS.
 	rMATS_$comparison_$type folder
 		The folder contains the result of rMATS output.